I never thought I would be leaving academia after a PhD.

 As we took the train up to Munich, it stopped at the border and police came through the cars.
 When they saw our little family, they smiled and waved.
 They didn’t even check our passports.

-When the train pulled away, there was a little crowd of migrants left on the platform, escorted by police.
+When the train pulled away, there was a sad crowd of migrants left on the platform.
+They were surrounded by police.

 There are times when my privilege punches me in the gut.
 That was one of them.